balena-io/docs/pages/learn/manage/actions.md

 The `Restart Application` action restarts the currently running **application containers**.
 Your application's running containers will be removed and recreated from scratch.
 This behavior is intended, and is different from running `balena restart [OPTIONS] CONTAINER [CONTAINER...]` in a host OS terminal instance from your dashboard, which will not remove your containers.
 If you are trying to persist data between container removals, see [persistent storage][persistent-storage] for strategies.

+By removing containers and recreating them from scratch, we see benefits like the following:

+- Containers are meant to be ephemeral, meaning that a new container should be a drop-in replacement for an old container with minimal to no impact.
+Removing and recreating containers adheres to this philosophy.

+- Because containers are removed and recreated with the restart action, you're encouraged to follow best practices in Docker data persistence.
+For more information, see our [persistent storage][persistent-storage] documentation or [Docker's data persistence strategies][docker-data-persistence-strategies].
+These strategies also offer a performance boost over storing files in the container's writable layer.

+- Removing and recreating containers may allow recovery from application bugs where the application is stuck in an invalid state.
+For example, a process ID file that is no longer valid but is persisted to the container filesystem would be cleaned up when recreating the container.

-When the containers are stopped, the application is politely asked to stop by sending a `SIGTERM` and after 10 seconds of wait time a `SIGKILL` is sent.
+When the containers are stopped, the application is politely asked to stop by sending a `SIGTERM`.
+If the application hasn't stopped after 10 seconds, a `SIGKILL` is sent.

 __Note:__ During a restart any data that is not stored in `/data` will be lost.